aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-(3)	Now, when a rumour was spread among the nations round Judaea that Gedaliah had received with friendliness those of the fugitives who came to him, and had permitted them to settle down and work the land on condition of paying tribute to the Babylonian king, they[foot]Josephus's language is decidedly careless; by "they" he means the Jewish fugitives among the surrounding nations, not these nations themselves.[/foot] too came together to Gedaliah and settled on the land.
+(3) Now, when a rumour was spread among the nations round Judaea that Gedalyah had received with friendliness those of the fugitives who came to him, and had permitted them to settle down and work the land on condition of paying tribute to the Babylonian king, they[foot]Josephus's language is decidedly careless; by "they" he means the Jewish fugitives among the surrounding nations, not these nations themselves.[/foot] too came together to Gedalyah and settled on the land.
 </div></td></tr>